-A Clinical Nurse Manager provided information to the monitoring team using a standard interview instrument.
-She responded to the questions regarding the monitoring of consumers with medical issues, medications, behavior plans, the coordination of medical and mental health care for consumers, clinical supports to assist service coordinators, and the clinical team's role in the Risk Management Committee and special incident reporting.
+The clinical nurse consultant was interviewed using a standard interview instrument.
+She responded to questions regarding the monitoring of consumers with medical issues, medications, behavior plans, the coordination of medical and mental health care for consumers, tracking medical diagnoses, treatment and discharge plans, clinical supports to assist service coordinators, and the clinical team's role in the Risk Management and Mitigation Committee and special incident reporting.